-Depending on the severity of the offense, the penalties for a West Palm Beach theft charge can vary greatly.
-For example, first offense misdemeanor theft is considered a second-degree misdemeanor with a punishment of up to 60 days in jail and up to a $500 fine.
+Depending on the severity of the offense, theft penalties in West Palm Beach can vary greatly.
+For example, first offense Misdemeanor theft is considered a second-degree Misdemeanor with a punishment of up to 60 days in Jail and up to a $500 fine.
 The penalties often increase from there.

-If a person has a second misdemeanor theft that the person is convicted of, that elevates the crime to a first-degree misdemeanor, which is punishable by up to one year in jail and a $1,000 fine.
-If a person has two prior convictions for petit theft and that person receives a third petit theft, if convicted, that charge can become a felony.
-Such a charge would punishable by up to five years in prison and a $5,000 fine.
+If a person has a second Misdemeanor theft that the person is convicted of, that elevates the crime to a first-degree Misdemeanor, which is punishable by up to one year in Jail and a $1,000 fine.
+If a person has two prior convictions for petit theft and that person receives a third petit theft, if convicted, that charge can become a Felony.
+Such a charge would punishable by up to five years in Prison and a $5,000 fine.
 In general, the more a person is alleged to have taken the more severe their penalties will be.
-For a better understanding of potential consequences and what you may face, consult with a West Palm Beach theft lawyer today.
+For a better understanding of potential consequences and what you may face, consult with a theft Attorney today.

 For any crime, the basic element is that it has to be an intentional act.
 A lot of times with shoplifting, moms may have their toddlers in strollers, and the toddler may pull something off the shelf and put it in the stroller without the mom noticing.
 They may then walk out the door, and a sensor may go off indicating that something has been taken.